 This chapter specifies the procedures for encryption and decryption of pre-recorded video content protected by AACS.
-Figure 3-1 presents an overview, and the remainder of the chapter describes the encryption and decryption processes in detail.
+Figure 3-1 presents a simplified overview (also see Chapter 3 of the Introduction and Common Cryptographic Elements book for an explanation of KCD in this figure).
+The remainder of the chapter describes the encryption and decryption processes in detail.